blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 [ssh-auth](http://projects.reductivelabs.com/projects/puppet/wiki/Module_Ssh_Auth_Patterns),
 will build, sign and distribute certificates sufficient to run an encrypted internal network.
-It is _not_ a secure certificate authority for the wider internet--don't issue these things to hosts that have to rove or to, God forbid, a client.
+It is _not_ a secure certificate authority for the wider internet--don't issue these things to hosts that have to rove or, God forbid, to a client.
 However, so long as you're able to keep the machine hosting the private keys secure--and we're going to install the keys to the puppet master, so you should--this will be just dandy.
 To be clear: __if an attacker gets